brayniverse/eloquent.js/README.md

 ### Total

-Return the total number of resources in the collection.
+Return the total number of models in a collection.

 ```javascript
 Eloquent('people').total();